 The Office of the Children's Guardian accredits agencies that provide out-of-home care and adoption services (known as designated agencies) and then monitors how they perform.
 The Carers Register is central to how we do this, by providing agencies with access to relevant information which they can use to make decisions about carers.

-We maintain the register in line with the Children’s Guardian Act 2019 and the Children and Young Persons (Care and Protection) regulation 2012.
+We maintain the register in line with the Children’s Guardian Act 2019 , the Children and Young Persons (Care and Protection) Regulation 2022 and the Children's Guardian Regulation 2022.

 All enquiries should be sent to email@example.com